huangleiBuaa/CenteredWN/README.md

 ```Bash
 th exp_GoogleNet_dataWhitening.lua –dataPath './dataset/cifar100_whitened.t7'
  ```
-  *	To reproduce the experimental results, you can run the script below, which include all the information of experimental configuration:
+  *	To reproduce the experimental results, you can run the script below, which include all the information of experimental configurations:
 ```Bash
  3_execute_Conv_CIFAR100_GoogLeNet.sh
  ```